GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
+> ### Sometimes, the elegant implementation is a function.
+Not a method.
+Not a class.
+Not a framework.
+Just a function.
 >
-> ~ *Fred Brooks*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts